-- and certain of its current and former directors in the dismissal of a shareholder derivative action for alleged breaches of fiduciary duty related to purportedly improper residential mortgage-backed securitization practices and alleged manipulation of LIBOR;
+- Bank of America and certain of its current and former directors in the dismissal of a shareholder derivative action for alleged breaches of fiduciary duty related to purportedly improper residential mortgage-backed securitization practices and alleged manipulation of LIBOR;

-- Barclays Bank in a FERC investigation regarding alleged market manipulation involving power trading in the western United States during late 2006 through 2008 and related federal court litigation.
+- Barclays Bank in a FERC investigation regarding alleged market manipulation involving power trading in the western United States from late 2006 through 2008 and related federal court litigation.

 - FMR LLC and Fidelity Brokerage Services, LLC in securities class action litigation brought in the U.S. District Court in the Southern District of New York regarding high-frequency trading.

-- J.P.
-Morgan Chase in the dismissal of a federal class action brought by the Louisiana Municipal Police Employees Retirement System alleging that J.P.
-Morgan Chase failed to provide the “prevailing” rate on foreign exchange transactions executed through its AutoFX program.
+- in the dismissal of a putative class action in the U.S. District Court for the Southern District of New York alleging that JP Morgan Chase failed to provide the “prevailing” rate on foreign exchange transactions executed through their AutoFX program; and

 - MacAndrews & Forbes Holdings Inc. and certain directors in securing the affirmance of a dismissal in a Delaware shareholder class action relating to controlling stockholder squeeze-out transactions.
 This opinion was the first to dismiss a lawsuit challenging a controlling stockholder merger conditioned on both procedural protections.